itpartnersillinois/.github/CICD_Static_Sites.md

 1. Go to https://aws.illinois.edu and log in.
 2. Go to Identity and Access Management (IAM)
 3. Add a user (or if you already have a user, go to that user)
-4. Under Security Credentials, create an access key. **You will only have access to the secret once you create the access key, so write it down somewhere.**
+4. Under Security Credentials, create an access key. **You will only have access to the secret once you create the access key, so place it somewhere secure.**

 [Back to Main](https://github.com/itpartnersillinois/tutorial/blob/master/README.md)